 Full-Time Integrated M.B.A.

-The full-time integrated M.B.A. program is cohort based and begins each June.
+The full-time integrated M.B.A.
+(FIMBA) program is cohort based and begins each June.
 The lock-step curriculum is enhanced by professional development and culminates the following summer semester.
-Students with undergraduate business majors, or students with technical skills and at least an undergraduate business minor, are the target for this M.B.A. program.
-No, or little, work experience is required for the Full-time Integrated M.B.A. program.
-A comprehensive paid fellowship with one of several local partner corporations is required for full admission, and the Seidman College connects qualified students to the corporate partners.
-The work experience associated with the fellowship bridges the employment gap and helps students defray the program’s cost.
+No, or little, work experience is required for the FIMBA program.
+A comprehensive paid fellowship with one of several local partner corporations is required for full admission, and the Seidman College connects qualified students to its corporate partners.
+All undergraduate majors are considered for admission to the FIMBA program, although students without business majors will need additional preparation before beginning the cohort program.
+It can be more challenging for some majors to secure the required fellowship.
+The work experience associated with the fellowship bridges the employment gap and helps students defray the program's cost.
 The cohort model enables Seidman faculty members to provide the curriculum in a unique integrated format.
-Study abroad and in Washington, D.C., are integral components.
+Study abroad and in Washington, D.C. are integral components.

 The M.S.A. program offers students who are interested in becoming specialists an intensive, concentrated learning experience that explores the essential aspects of accounting and permits an in-depth exploration in areas of special interest.
 This specialized accounting degree is designed for students pursuing careers in public, industry, and not-for-profit accounting.
 The program is available to students with any undergraduate major, although the curriculum will vary depending on the students' previous business and accounting course work.
 The program may be pursued part time or full time, and students may begin their studies any semester.
 Students completing the M.S.A. meet the academic requirements for Michigan CPA licensure.